SwiftBiu/SwiftBiuX-Template/README.md

 ### Automated Builds (Recommended)

-All plugins in this template are automatically built and packaged by a GitHub Actions workflow.
-This is the easiest way to get the latest, consistently built versions.
+All plugins in this template are automatically built and packaged into a **Nightly Build** release.
+This is the easiest and most visible way to get the latest versions.

-1. Go to the **Actions** tab of this repository on GitHub.
-2. Find the latest successful run for the `main` branch.
-3. Under the **Artifacts** section of the run summary, you will find a zip file named `swiftbiux-plugins`.
-4. Download and unzip this file to get all the latest `.swiftbiux` plugin packages.
+You can always find the latest plugin packages by visiting the **[Releases page](https://github.com/SwiftBiu/SwiftBiuX-Template/releases)** of this repository.
+The `nightly-build` release is automatically updated every time changes are pushed to the `main` branch.

 ### Manual Local Packaging